BoldingBruggeman/eat/README.md

 1. The first - [2d](tests/2d) is a re-implementation of the example used in the [PDAF tutorials](http://pdaf.awi.de/files/pdaf_tutorial_the_model.pdf).
 2. The second is uses GOTM as the model-component - with EAT interface code [here](models/gotm) and model configuration in [nns_annual](tests/nns_annual).

-## Running the 2D standard test case

-EAT comes with 2 test cases:

-- [The SEAMLESS development case](tests/seamless).
-This case is used to develop and test the communication between  observation, filter and model components
-- [The 2d case](tests/2d).
-This case resembles the standard 2D case from the [PDAF tutorials](http://pdaf.awi.de/files/pdaf_tutorial_the_model.pdf).